 - Questions related to your specific degree progress or academic records require an appointment.

-- Open, walk-in advising is available during the week before a new semester begins and the first week of a semester.
+- Open, drop-in advising is available during the week before a new semester begins and the first week of a semester.

 |Work with their academic advisor(s) to develop educational plans that will guide them to graduation||